andrewmahoneyf/CSE-143/README.md

-# CSE-143 Coursework
+# Java Programming 2 Coursework
-This is a Git repository to store work I completed in CSE 143
+This is a Git repository to store work I completed in Java Programming 2

 ## Table of Contents